pruthviraj6/parchment/projects.md

 ---
-layout: project
+layout: default
+title: Projects
+subtitle: list of all projects
 ---

-# Projects

-I'm working on self-guided and self-motivated projects relevent to the things that help me get what I need.
-Mostly attracted to free and challenging things online.

-Here's some things I've been working on.
+Here's all the amazing stuff I've been doing on and on.

+- bro
+- this is so cool!